What is a Deskless Worker?

 Overcoming these challenges can be difficult for employers without the use of company-wide emails, laptops, or other mobile devices.
 Many people who work in industries such as retail and hospitality have very high turnover rates.

-This is why it is critical to provide deskless workers with quick and easy access to their managers, company policies and other relevant information, as well as their company's brand story, so they can make the best decisions throughout their workday.
+Thus as we learnt in the definition of deskless worker that they don't have designated work place, organization must know that it is critical to provide deskless workers with quick and easy access to their managers, company policies and other relevant information, as well as their company's brand story, so they can make the best decisions throughout their workday.

 Challenges organizations face with diskless workers